IIYAMA12/fe3-assessment-3/readme.md

 # Data file reader, cleaner and more or less my own system to view my data

-Tableau Public, great tool, especially that you can script in it while visualising your data.
+Tableau Public, great tool, especially that you can script in it while visualizing your data.
 What it most importantly can't do is give me full control.
 So I decided to build something more than the assignment 3, something that would save me from my frustrations caused by tools that are stubborn.

 ## File splitsing
 I made the decision to split up my files because of two important reasons.